-We all know cats were considered sacred in ancient Egyptian culture and often appeared in Egyptian hieroglyphics, pottery, gold smithing and tombs.
-But did you know a whopping 70% of the cats depicted in Egyptian royal tombs were tuxedo cats?Continue to 9 of 14 below.
+We all know cats were considered sacred in ancient Egyptian culture and often appeared in Egyptian hieroglyphics, pottery, goldsmithing, and tombs.
+But did you know a whopping 70 percent of the cats depicted in Egyptian royal tombs were tuxedo cats?Continue to 8 of 13 below.

 History and Pop Culture Love Tuxedo Cats, Too

 Tuxedo cats were also the favorite feline of some pretty influential historical figures, including William Shakespeare, Sir Isaac Newton, Beethoven, and former United States president Bill Clinton.

 Not to mention, a few famous cats in pop culture—Sylvester from Looney Tunes, Mr. Mistoffelees from the Broadway show Cats and the Cat in the Hat of Dr. Seuss fame—were all tuxedos.Continue to 9 of 13 below.